 Then it’s time to go back to the trail.
 You can see how the trail follows the hills, and it looks gorgeous.

-Back to the parking lot
+Hiking back to the parking lot

 There’s so much to see when you hike back down.
 The landscape looks like it comes straight from a painting.
 Some of the hills have a red color, just like the famous Painted Hills.